theupdateframework/pep-on-pypi-with-tuf/README.rst

 delegated by the *bins* role and signed with an online key).
 Every project MUST upload its release in a single transaction.
 The uploaded set of files is called the "project transaction".
-How PyPI MAY validate the files in a project transaction will be discussed soon.
-For now, focus is placed on how PyPI will respond to a project transaction.
+How PyPI MAY validate the files in a project transaction is discussed in a later section.
+For now, the focus is on how PyPI will respond to a project transaction.

 Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash.
 For this PEP, it is RECOMMENDED that PyPI adopt a